So, you are thinking about skipping the holidays altogether. Let me assure you: You wouldn’t be the first and you won’t be the last.

 You Might be REALLY Unhappy You Skipped the Holiday

 Sometimes skipping the holiday backfires.
 Maybe you decide to fly to the tropics and lay on the beach, maybe you decide to hole up in your bed and watch movies all day.
 Whatever you do, sometimes you end up feeling even worse than you think you would have otherwise.

 Sometimes skipping the holidays sounds a lot better than it actually is.
 If you skip the holiday and realize it might not have been the best decision, cut yourself a break.
 You can always do things differently next year!
 You were trying to take care of yourself and, unfortunately, we don’t always know what is best for us.
 We do the best we can at the moment and, when we make the wrong choice, we just do it better next time.

 Decide What You Will Do

-It is easy to decide what you won’t do for the holidays.
-It can be far more difficult to decide what you will do instead.
+It is easy to decide what you won’t do for the holidays; but it can be far more difficult to decide what you will do instead.
 When everyone else is planning for their standard holiday cheer, it is important that you too consider your plans for the day.

 There is no right or wrong for your not-holiday.
-Do whatever you want, no judgment.
-But don’t let the day creep up on you without a plan.
-For some inspiration in planning to skip a holiday, you can check out my post on how I make actual plans to sulk for Father’s Day.
+Do whatever you want, no judgment… but don’t let the day creep up on you without a plan.
+For some inspiration in planning to skip a holiday, read my article: Father’s Day Sulking Without Apology.
 It is just as crazy as it sounds, but whatever works, right?

 When You Can’t Skip the Holidays

-As much as we support self-care, taking breaks and tending to your own needs, the reality is that sometimes you will have to suck it up and get through the holidays for other people.
-If that is the case, we do have some tips.
-Check out this post on getting through the holidays for the kids and check out this index of all our holiday posts!
+As much as we support self-care, taking breaks, and tending to your own needs, the reality is that sometimes you will have to suck it up and get through the holidays for other people.
+If that’s the case, we do have some tips.
+Read 5 Tips: Surviving Tradition for the Children’s Sake Check or check out one of other holiday posts.